zeal18/transform/docs/source/transformers/lifted-transformers.rst

    Note that collection type where you gather errors is independent of any eventual collection types that takes part in the transformation.

-   For ``Either`` wrappers, Chimney supports practically any Scala standard collection type, but depending on your choice, you may obtain different performance characteristics.
+   For ``Either`` wrappers, the Transform supports practically any Scala standard collection type, but depending on your choice, you may obtain different performance characteristics.
    Thus, collections with reasonably fast concatenation should be preferred on the error channel.